-The SAT (Scholastic Aptitude Test) is a globally recognized college admission test which serves as a prerequisite to apply for undergraduate programs in the most of the universities across United States of America.
+The SAT (Scholastic Aptitude Test) is a globally recognized college admission test which serves as a prerequisite to apply for undergraduate programs in most of the universities across the United States of America.

-Conducted by "College Board", a not-for-profit education organization that aims to provide every student with equal opportunities to show what they've learned in school, SAT is taken by more 1.7 million students each year.
+Conducted by “College Board”, a not-for-profit education organization that aims to provide every student with equal opportunities to show what they’ve learned in school, SAT is taken by more than 1.7 million students each year.

-SAT assesses the student’s knowledge of English language and mathematics.
+SAT assesses the student’s knowledge of the English language and mathematics.
 The exam pattern is MCQ (Multiple choice questions) with four options, one of which is correct.
 The SAT also has an optional essay writing section.
 Few universities also demand a valid score of the SAT subject test.
 Plus the upside is that you can acquire advantages by taking an SAT exam.

-You ask, if you are eligible for SAT?
-Here's all you need to know SAT (SAT Reasoning Test or SAT subjects Test or both) is typically taken by high school juniors and seniors in the USA.
+You ask, if you are eligible for the SAT?
+Here’s all you need to know SAT (Reasoning Test or SAT subjects Test or both) is typically taken by high school juniors and seniors in the USA.
 Indian students who have completed their 12 years of school education successfully from any recognized Indian board can take the SAT for admission to the different streams available in to various American colleges.

 Indian students appearing for 11th or 12th class can take the SAT.